thaliaarchi/omniwsa/docs/drafts/compact_ws_cst.md

 comments.

 Extension tokens need to represent both the token kind and the text.
 Clients should be able to dynamically construct new token kinds for dialects to use.
-The 5 bits would be the short token kind index.
-The following byte would be the short lexeme index.
-If the short token kind is 31, the next 4 bytes after that are the 32-bit token kind index.
-If the short lexeme index is 255, the next 4 bytes after that are the 32-bit interned lexeme index.
-If both the token kind and lexeme index are long, the long token kind precedes the long lexeme index;
-both follow the short lexeme index byte.
-The slightly larger space for the inline lexeme index compensates for cramming all extension tokens into one variant.
+Store the lexeme in the 5 bits as in standard tokens.
+Store the token kind as an 8-bit index in the following byte (before the large lexeme index).
+256 possible custom token kinds seems sufficient, even composing all known extensions.

 This byte encoding is not synchronizing like UTF-8.